One of the things I’ve noticed about amateur golfers is that a lot of them struggle to gain distance.

 - The tilt of the shoulders

 Both are important parts of the shoulder movement in the golf swing.

-The rotation of the shoulders, or shoulder turn, is the movement of the shoulders and upper body throughout the swing.
+The rotation of the shoulders, or shoulder turn, is the movement of the shoulders and upper body throughout the entire golf swing sequence.
 There are three parts to the shoulder turn in a good golf swing.